Are you tired of putting your funds into savings tools that don’t offer you returns that you’d like?

 Long-Term Non-Redeemable GIC

-Note that because the EQ Bank interest is so high for their High-Interest Savings Account (1.50% / year), many Canadians choose to hold their money inside that instead of a GIC.
+Note that because the EQ Bank interest is so high for their High-Interest Savings Account (Currently at 1.50% per year), many Canadians choose to hold their money inside that instead of a GIC.
 This way, your money is not locked in like it is with a GIC and you still get a great interest rate.
 You can get that rate by opening a EQ Bank Savings Plus Account here.

 How to Buy a EQ Bank GIC